ifeomajonah/alx-pre_course/0x01-git/README.md

-Thi is my second readme file
+This is my updated readme file